Chukwuemeka-Peter-Eze/aws-ec2-spring-boot-deployment/README.md

 └── ...
 ```

-The repository separates the application source and build configuration from the visual evidence documenting the infrastructure and deployment process.

 ---

-# Conclusion
+## Conclusion

-This project demonstrates the practical operation of a Java application on cloud infrastructure rather than limiting the implementation to local development.

-The work spans the infrastructure, operating-system, networking, runtime, application, and access-management layers required to move an application from a developer workstation to a remotely accessible cloud environment.
+This project demonstrates the practical operation of a Java application on cloud infrastructure, spanning the infrastructure, OS, networking, runtime, application, and access-management layers required to move an app from a developer workstation to a remotely accessible cloud environment.

-It establishes a foundation for more advanced engineering practices including automated builds, artifact management, CI/CD, infrastructure as code, service management, observability, and production-oriented cloud operations.

----

-## Project Status

-**Completed**

-* EC2 infrastructure provisioned
-* Linux server configured
-* SSH access established
-* Java 17 installed
-* Application packaged with Gradle
-* JAR transferred to EC2
-* Application deployed and executed
-* Port `7071` configured for application access
-* Application verified through browser
-* Linux user created
-* Sudo privileges configured
+It's a deliberate first step: manual, transparent, and fully understood, before layering in automation, infrastructure as code, and production hardening in future projects.